-CAR optimization is critical for effective immunotherapy development.
+CAR optimization is critical for effective in vitro immuno-oncology assay development.
 The Omni live-cell imaging system was used to compare the killing of different CAR constructs and showed that cell death was observed in a dose-dependent manner.

 Confluency of RFP-labeled cancer cells after the addition of CAR T cells is measured with the Omni platform.
 Two different CAR constructs were compared across E:T ratios and Construct 1 showed a greater potency across all ratios.

 Purpose: To differentiate between non-specific and specific killing of target cells by CAR T cells.
 High specificity of CAR T cell-mediated killing ensures safety and effectiveness of a CAR T cell therapy.

 HER2-overexpressing cancer cells were treated with CAR T cells with or without the tumor antigen-recognizing domain.
 CAR T cell-mediated killing of cancer cells was analyzed using the Maestro Z platform.

 Result: CAR T cells possessing the antigen-recognizing domain demonstrated targeted killing of HER2-cancer cells.

 Purpose: To track CAR T cell killing in 3D spheroids.
 Solid tumors can pose additional challenges to immunotherapies compared to liquid tumors or 2D monolayer cultures.

 A cancer spheroid was treated with CAR T cells.
 Cancer spheroid cytolysis was measured using the Maestro Z platform.

 Result: A dose-dependent decrease in cancer spheroid size was observed following CAR T cell treatment.

 Purpose: To evaluate the persistence of CAR T cell killing.
 T cell exhaustion is a common hurdle that impedes complete tumor eradication in a patient.